 Factory Wing Mechanism Background

-Porsche® has patents for an extended wing and the attachment device:
+The inverted airfoil design by Porsche® is covered by patents for an extending wing and attachment method:

-However, the “permanently sealed” hydraulic system to raise and lower the wing was designed and supplied to Porsche® by an outside firm near Nuremberg, Germany starting in 1999.
-It is likely that Porsche® drafted a specification for the Turbo’s wing extension requirements – then went looking for a nearby firm to build something.
+However, the “permanently sealed” hydraulic mechanism to raise and lower the wing was designed and supplied to Porsche® by an outside firm near Nuremberg, Germany starting in 1999.
+It is likely that Porsche® drafted a specification for the Turbo’s wing extension requirements – then searched for a nearby firm to provide the hardware.

-The question is why did Porsche® choose such a complex, yet inherently faulty design – perhaps there was time pressure to get something working adequately enough, in order to launch the 5th generation water cooled Turbo for display in 1999.
-This was the first time such an electro-hydraulic mechanism was used by Porsche®.
-The 964, 993, 996 and 997 Carrera retractable wings all utilize electro-mechanical actuation devices.
-Only the Carrera GT, 996 Turbo and 997 Turbo have the electro-hydraulic mechanism.
-This troublesome hydro-electric mechanism was eventually replaced with something more reliable.
-Both Porsche® and the mechanism manufacturer have benefited (aftersales repairs) from the 1000’s of replacement mechanisms replaced due to premature failure.
+The question is why did Porsche® choose such a complex, inherently faulty design – perhaps there was time pressure to get something working adequately enough, in order to launch the 5th generation water cooled Turbo for display in 1999.
+This was the first time such an hydraulic mechanism was utilized by Porsche®.
+The 964, 993, 996 and 997 Carrera retractable wings all utilize complex electro-mechanical actuation devices.
+Only the Carrera GT, 996 Turbo and 997 Turbo have the hydraulic mechanism.

 How Does the Hydraulic Wing System Work?

-Operation: A 12V motor spins a jack screw, which pushes the two plungers via a threaded plastic block.
-The two plungers force Pentosin power steering fluid through hoses into two spring tensioned hydraulic cylinders (rams) connected to the wing.
-Only the right side ram has a set of “extended” and “retracted” microswitches.
-The switches send a signal back to the instrument cluster ECU (computer controller) to turn off the drive module motor.
-The computer tracks the time it takes for the wing to deploy.
-If it takes too long – a SPOILER FAILURE warning alarm is displayed at the dash.
-The SPOILER FAILURE warning is also activated if the right side ram never extends fully or retracts fully.
-(The left side is not monitored) Upon failure, the only protection to keep the motor from burning up is a thermister overheat fuse within the motor can.
-Strangely, electrical failure protection is lacking, as one fuse in the panel is for the entire back lid electrical; hydraulic system, light, e-latch, etc.
+Control: Oddly, only the right side ram has a set of “extended” and “retracted” microswitches.
+The microswitches send a signal back to the instrument cluster ECU (computer controller) to turn off the 12V drive motor.
+The ECU tracks the time it takes for the wing to deploy.
+If it takes too long for a signal to occur – a SPOILER FAILURE warning alarm is displayed at the dash.
+The SPOILER FAILURE warning is also activated if only the right side cylinder never fully extends or retracts.
+The left side wing cylinder is NOT monitored in the Turbo (it is monitored in the Carrera GT).
+Upon failure, the only protection to keep the motor from burning up is a thermister overheat fuse near the motor commutator.
+Strangely, a discrete electrical failure protection (fuse) is missing, as a single fuse in the panel is for the entire back lid electrical; hydraulic system, light, e-latch, fan, etc.